4khadija/Sparks-Foundation-Project/README.md

 This repository contains the tasks that I completed while working as an intern for The Sparks Foundation.

-Internship Category - Web Development and Design Internship Duration - 1 Month ( January-2020 )
+Internship Category - Web Development and Design Internship Duration - 1 Month ( June 2021 )
 Internship Type - Work from Home